Verassitnh/wikint/README.md

 ### comparison api
-The comparison api combines the collected data, so you can compare which interents corolate to other interests.
+The comparison api combines the collected data, so you can compare which interests correlate to other interests.

 ## Usage